vishalchovatiya/CPP_Templates/PART 1: All about virtual keyword C++: How virtual function works.md

 	return 0;
 }
 ```
-- If you observe above code then you will find that despite of selecting any protocol some steps are same.
+- If you observe above code then you will find that despite selecting any protocol some steps are same.
-- In this case you can leaverage virtual functionality of C++ as follows:
+- In this case, you can leverage virtual functionality of C++ as follows:

 ```
 class protocol_t{